UBCFormulaElectric/Consolidated-Firmware/specs.md

 --- | --- | --- | ---
 BMS-x | Precharge | - The BMS must precharge the inverter/charger capacitors to at least 98% of the accumulator voltage for extra safety margin. <br/> - Upon a successful precharge, the BMS must close the AIR+. <br/> <br/> - Upon a precharge failure, the BMS must throw an AIR shutdown fault.
 A precharge failure occurs when: <br/> - The TS (tractive system) bus voltage does not rise within the allotted time. <br/> - The TS bus voltage rises too quickly. ([TODO: calculate constants](https://github.com/UBCFormulaElectric/Consolidated-Firmware/issues/515))| EV.6.9.1 The BMS must precharge the inverter/charger capacitors to at least 98% of the accumulator voltage for extra safety margin.
 BMS-x | Exiting the precharge state and entering the charge state | Upon a successful precharge, the BMS must enter the charge state if the charger is connected.
+BMS-x | Exiting the precharge state and entering the drive state | Upon a successful precharge, the BMS must enter the drive state if the charger is disconnected.

 ### BMS Charge State <a name="BMS_CHARGE"></a>